bpayton0101/AAI-520-Final-Project/README.md

 #### 6. Evaluation Metrics:
 * Task-Specific Evaluation: Evaluating the performance of multi-conversational chatbots requires task-specific metrics that go beyond traditional metrics like accuracy or F1-score

 We observed all of these challenges when piloting the movie_lines.txt file processing with this model, so we examined the models capabilities with two publicly available datasets called:  'train_qa.txt' and 'test_qa.txt'.
-The results of our research of this model are cited below and the code for this model can reviewed in the Seq2Seq Deep Learning Notebook.
+The results of our research of the code for this model can reviewed in the Seq2Seq Deep Learning Notebook.
 This model was not selected as a baseline for our chatbot web interface due to various challenges with encoding and creating a suitable, clean training file for the memory network.
+Below, is exampple an Seq2Seq Memory Network model using Keras, tailored for the Cornell Movie Dialogs dataset.

-Accuracy: 0.503
+# Example usage

-Precision: 0.253
+input_sequence = ...  # Input sequence for a query

-Recall: 0.503
+response = predict_response(input_sequence)

-F1-score: 0.3366
+print(response)

 ### Model 2: GPT with Dialogflow